-iOS 13 is now available as a public beta, and it will hit iPhones for all users this Fall.
-The focus is on much improved performance, a new Dark Mode and a completely overhauled Maps app.
+iOS 13 may still be in public beta now, but that's about to change very soon.
+The public release of the updated operating system arrives for all users with compatible devices on Sept.
+19. The focus this time around is on much improved performance, a new Dark Mode and a completely overhauled Maps app.

 But there's a lot more to this new release, including a new Photos app that makes it more fun to browse through your images, a smarter Reminders app, much improved Maps and a new way to sign into apps called Sign in With Apple.